OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im14.png" alt="" style="width: 75%; max-width: 600px;"></p>

-The main insight from this search was that the multiplier from the training set was creating final weights for some packages that were orders of magnitude larger than others.
-None of our traditional methods accounted for this and that is why each one failed.
-We contemplated sitting in 3rd place for a while, knowing we could further optimize, but we agreed to one last submission, and we accidentally jumped to the top of the leaderboard, with a HUGE lead.
+__One of the biggest insights from this search was that the multiplier from the training set was creating final weights for some packages that were orders of magnitude larger than others and none of our traditional methods accounted for this and thus failed spectacularly.__  Our current technique was testing for these edge cases and was handsomely rewarding us with lower and lower loss values.
+As this point, we contemplated sitting in 3rd place for a while knowing we could further optimize, but we agreed to one last submission. 😅  And __it was that submission that had us accidentally jumped to the top of the leaderboard with a HUGE lead.__

 <p align="center" width="100%"><img src="images/im15.png" alt="" style="width: 75%; max-width: 600px;"></p>